 Yes.
 But you have to promise to not let those digital files live sad, lonely lives in cloud storage never to be heard from again.
-You see, from ten years of wedding photography, I know that high resolution files are super valuable (sharing on social media, making gift prints for your friends and family) AND super under-utilized.
+You see, from more than a decade of wedding photography, I know that high resolution files are super valuable (sharing on social media, making gift prints for your friends and family) AND super under-utilized.
 This causes me great sadness.
-I want these photos to be enjoyed in person, not viewed on a screen.
+I want these photos to be enjoyed in person, not viewed on a screen!
 So, while you will receive the high resolution digital files for your personal use, reproduction, and distribution to friends and family, I encourage couples to purchase beautiful custom made wedding albums to showcase their favorite beautiful photos.
 Then you’ll have an heirloom keepsake piece that you can share with your children’s children AND you’ll have the digital files so your mom can print a 4×6 for the frame on her dresser.
 It’s a win-win.
 If you don’t want a custom-designed wedding album, that is okay, too – we can still work together! – because digital files are always included in wedding packages.

 Do you ever work with other photographers?

 Yes, about 50% of the time and when it makes sense for the client, the celebration, and the budget.
 I am experienced with covering even complicated weddings all by myself, and I love being able to offer more than one perspective on your wedding.
 Having a second photographer can be an excellent investment, but is not a requirement for getting wedding photos that you love.

 Do you really want to know, or are you just asking because some checklist said you should?
 Be honest… Okay, I use professional-level Nikon digital cameras and lenses with backups.
 Everything is captured digitally, in color, and edited on the computer.
 (And no, you can’t see the picture on the back of the camera, so don’t ask!)

 Yes, I am fully insured.
 Some venues require an insurance binder from all vendors, which I can happily provide.